M4SK3D/State-Results-Project/README.md

 # State-Results-Project
 The Official Repo for TN State Results python project

 As stated in the commit, the two python files are almost identical copies of each other.
-Changes are commited as usual
+Changes are commited as usual.
+This is a python based program.